roman-gravit/Patterns/patterns.md

  The Strategy Pattern defines a set of algorithms, encapsulates each one, and makes them interchangeable.
  In simple words, it allows the client to choose the algorithm from a family of algorithms and then lets you swap one algorithm or strategy for another without altering the code that uses the strategy.

+ ### 10. Chain of Responsibility

+ Is behavioral design pattern that allows passing request along the chain of potential handlers until one of them handles request.

+  - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

+  - Launch-and-leave requests with a single processing pipeline that contains many possible handlers.

+  - An object-oriented linked list with recursive traversal.